lorasoterio/markdown-activity/ReadMe.md

-#  **Comparative Study on Bus Seat Reservation System with AI Chatbot vs Manual Booking**
+#  **Bus Seat Reservation System with AI Chatbot**

 ---

 ## **Project Description**

-This project presents a **comparative analysis** between two booking approaches:
-1. An **AI Chatbot-integrated Bus Seat Reservation System**.
-2. The traditional **Manual Booking Process**.

-The purpose of this study is to evaluate the **efficiency, user experience, and accuracy** between both systems.
-By leveraging conversational AI, the chatbot aims to assist users in:
-- Reserving bus seats through guided conversation.
-- Inquiring about bus schedules, fares, and seat availability.
-- Reducing human error and processing time compared to manual transactions.

-The study ultimately seeks to identify whether integrating an **AI-driven helpdesk assistant** can streamline transportation services and enhance user satisfaction.
+The Bus Seat Reservation System with AI Chatbot is a web-based platform designed to streamline the process of booking bus seats through intelligent automation.
+The system integrates a helpdesk chatbot that assists users in navigating the reservation process, providing information about bus schedules, seat availability, and fare details in real time.

+The integration of the chatbot also allows for automated customer support, minimizing human workload and providing instant responses to inquiries.
+Overall, this system seeks to demonstrate how AI-driven assistance can improve transportation management, customer satisfaction, and booking accuracy within public transit services.

 ---